-Liberty Village recently welcomed two excellent new places: Claudio Aprile's Origin Liberty, which opened in summer 2012, and 25 Liberty, a friendly competitor just down the street.
-It's owned by former Zucca and Splendido chef Daniel Lynn and his fiancée, Tracy Coutts.
-In a subdued setting of candlelight and soul music, they create an unabashedly romantic and mercifully unironic dining experience.
+In a subdued setting of candlelight and soul music, chef Daniel Lynn and his fiancée, Tracy Coutts, create an unabashedly romantic and mercifully unironic dining experience.
 Strikingly plated apps include a tower of sautéed shrimp and chorizo with delightful spikes of cilantro and chili.
 The kitchen treats each component of a deconstructed pear salad with care, and the poached fruit, pecans, pickled onion and arugula combine beautifully.
 Fresh mussels and scallops enrich a plate of house-made scialatielli, but the tomato sauce is too acidic.
 Three lamb chops are grilled to a perfectly pink, buttery rare; they're so good that it's easy to forgive the bland potato gratin on the side.
 Dessert brings two star plates: airy bread pudding with butterscotch, chocolate sauce, Benedictine cream and white raisins, and a rich hazelnut-studded chocolate cake.
 Mixologist Kyle Burch comes up short, delivering a flat, sangria-like punch and cocktails as bitter as a Victorian spinster.
 Diners are better served by the extensive and exciting international wine list.

 Toronto Life does not necessarily agree with the comments posted here.
 Editors will not correct spelling or grammar.
 Toronto Life reserves the right to edit or delete comments entirely.
 Read our full commenting policy.